arkantos493/dynarray/README.md

   - all functions are now marked as `constexpr`
   - the relational operators are now implemented in terms of the three-way comparison operator `operator<=>(const dynarray&, const dynarray&)`

+The actual features are enabled using the specific features test macros and not the `__cplusplus` macro.